 Texas has Cadillac Ranch and Nevada has the International Car Forest of the Last Church.
 The 185-mile drive to get to this destination may seem like a long time in the car if you go back and forth in one day, but it’ll be well worth the effort if you’re the kind of traveller who likes offbeat desert art.

 Located near the living ghost town of Goldfield, Nevada, which is home to a haunted hotel and a few antique shops, this memorable art installation is comprised of over 40 painted cars spread across the desert floor and perched at precarious angles.
-Make the short drive down a passable dirt road just off of I-95 in Goldfield to get here and then park and spend the day walking around and photographing the colorful vehicles.
+Make the short drive down a passable dirt road just off of I-95 in Goldfield to get here and then park and spend the day walking around and photographing the colourful vehicles.

 Red Rock Canyon is one of the most popular day trips from Las Vegas for a number of reasons, the most notable of which is how easy it is to get there from the Strip.
 There’s something magical about waking up amidst the chaos of Las Vegas Boulevard and then finding yourself surrounded by crimson mountains and solace just a half-hour later.